bivab/smbus-cffi/README.rst

 Development
 -----------

-You can get the latest sourcecode from the repository hosted at GitHub https://github.com/bivab/smbus-cffi
+You can get the latest version from the repository hosted at GitHub https://github.com/bivab/smbus-cffi
 The file requirements.txt contains the list of dependencies needed to work with smbus-cffi.

-The project uses py.test for testing, to run the tests execute py.test on the test directory or one of the files.
+The project uses py.test for testing and tox to test on pypy and python 2.7.

 The file test/test_smbus_integration.py contains a set of integration tests for the smbus wrapper.
-To run the integrations tests you need an Arduino baord flashed with the sketch provided in test/test_sketch and has the serial port and the i2c pins connected the machine running the tests.
+To run the integrations tests you need an Arduino board flashed with the sketch provided in test/test_sketch.
+The serial port and the i2c pins of the Arduino board need to be connected to the machine running the tests.
 The sketch implements the counterpart of the smbus protocol that reads and writes data for each test using smbus and the serial port.

 Dependencies
 ------------

+To install smbus-cffi you will need:

+* A C compiler
+* i2c development headers
+* PyPy or CPython development headers

 Authors